noumanshoaib/dota-gsi/README.md

 ## Assumptions

-1. There will be one client communicating with the backend, so the code does not support multiple clients speaks to the backend.
+1. There will be one client communicating with the backend, so the backend does not support multiple clients speaks to it for now.
-2. As different unique auth tokens can be used to define multiple different clients (as mentioned in shared resources in the assessments), in my case, I am just considering one client, also I am validating requests coming to the server if they match the auth token from the client.
-Just to show a good practise to allow only valid clients.
+2. As different unique auth tokens can also be used to define multiple different clients for identification (as I read in one of the shared resources in the assessment), in my case, I am just considering one client, also I am validating requests coming to the server if they match the auth token from the client.
+Just to show a good practise to allow only valid clients. (it can be unnecessary depending on different scenarios)
 3. Real-time communication can be achieved using various methods such as WebSockets, Server-Side Events, Long Polling etc. In this case, WebSockets (socket.io) are used.
-4. I have seen multiple implementation of **GSI** using events, then emit them once we receive the data from game client and then we have the ability to subscribe to certain data attributes coming from **GSI** that we need, I like the approach as well, as it makes the code more modular, scalable, maintainable and reusable, and we can write business logic based on specific attributes changes in clean manner, but I just went with simplicity for now to complete the task, as I am considering it a small and simple application for the assessment, I am passing everything as it is coming from the game client after transforming the response into a better data structure, so it is simpler for the frontend to understand.
+4. I have seen multiple implementation of **GSI** using events (event driven) which is more modular and scalable approach, where we emit data when we receive it from the game client which enable us to subscribe to certain data attributes coming from **GSI** based on our needs, I like the approach as well, as it makes the code more modular, scalable, maintainable and reusable, and we can write business logic based on specific attributes changes in clean manner, but I just implement a simplified approach to complete the task, by assuming it a small and simple application for the assessment, I am passing everything as it is coming from the game client after transforming the response into a better data structure, so it is simpler for the frontend to understand.

 The repository contains two folders:
 1. backend